How to use this page

 E. \((2,\infty)\)

 The function \((\tfrac13)^x\) is always positive.
 What does that tell you about the range of \(p(x)\)?
-What happens if \(x\) is very large or very small, negative?Solution
+What happens if \(x\) is very large or very small, negative?Hint 2: Idea and first steps

 Since \((\tfrac13)^x>0\) for all real \(x\), \[ (\tfrac13)^x\in(0,\infty) \quad\Longrightarrow\quad p(x)=(\tfrac13)^x+2\in(2,\infty). \] \[ \boxed{(2,\infty)}. \] **Answer E.**24 (***) Find \(C\) and \(b\) for \(y = C\,b^x\)